Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 If the valve stem seals are intact and in adequate condition, but the cylinder still isn’t holding pressure, you’ll need an engine rebuild.
 The mechanic should first rule out a blown head gasket, of course.

 Replacing the valve seals means removing the cylinder head from the block.
 The camshaft(s) (if overhead), rocker arms and pushrods (if you have an older engine), and spark plugs need to come out.
 Technicians will then switch out the seals.
-Expect to pay $1,000 to $1,500 for this costly job.
+Expect to pay $1,000 to $1,500 for this expensive job.

 Conclusion